dilan-dio4/Keagate/README.md

 Keagate requires some configuration.
 This is done via a file called `local.json` in `/config`, next to `default.json`.
 This file will automatically be used when you start Keagate. _Note that parameters in `local.json` will overwrite those in `default.json`_.

-There are **two** methods to configure Keagate, and they can be used in conjunction with each-other.
+There are **two** methods to configure Keagate, and they can be used in conjunction with each other.

 ### CLI